 Acute lymphocytic leukemia, also known as acute lymphoblastic leukemia and acute lymphoid leukemia, cannot be passed from individual to individual through contact.

 Previous exposure to chemotherapy or radiation therapy has been associated with the development of acute lymphocytic leukemia.
-Long term exposure to high levels of certain chemicals, such as benzene, has also been linked to the development of acute lymphocytic leukemia.
+Long-term exposure to high levels of certain chemicals, such as benzene, has also been linked to the development of acute lymphocytic leukemia.

 The initial symptoms of acute lymphocytic leukemia include fever, muscle aches, headaches, pale skin, and enlarged lymph nodes.
-As the condition progresses, individuals may experience bleeding issues, such as the appearance of bruises for no apparent reason, long bleeding from minor cuts, and pin sized spots of blood appearing on the skin.
+As the condition progresses, individuals may experience bleeding issues, such as the appearance of bruises for no apparent reason, long bleeding from minor cuts, and pin-sized spots of blood appearing on the skin.

-The treatment option will take into consideration the age of the patient, the patient’s general health, the amount of affected cells in the blood, and whether the affected cells have spread through the body.
+The treatment option will take into consideration the age of the patient, the patient’s general health, the number of affected cells in the blood, and whether the affected cells have spread through the body.

 The primary treatment for acute lymphocytic leukemia is chemotherapy, which uses medications to kill the affected cells throughout the body.
 This treatment is risky because the medications cannot distinguish between healthy cells and abnormal cells, so it kills any blood cells that it comes into contact with.

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.